Titans Grip

 Download Grappling AI

-What it does: It’s a massive digital library of instructionals from the biggest names in the sport, from Gordon Ryan’s systems to John Danaher’s fundamentals.
-The focus is on deep-dive, conceptual learning through pre-recorded video series.
+What it does: A massive digital library of instructionals from the biggest names — Gordon Ryan, John Danaher, and more.
+Focuses on deep-dive, conceptual learning through pre-recorded video series.

 Key features:

-• Vast library of 500+ instructionals from top-tier competitors and coaches.
+• 500+ instructionals from top-tier competitors and coaches.

 • New content added weekly, often featuring current champions.